Activities & Lessons

 Teach them a little more about Kahlo’s life, from her birth in Mexico City to the polio she contracted that affected the rest of her life.
 Did your students know that she played soccer, swam, and wrestled?
 How about that she started painting from a hospital bed after a bus accident?

 Challenge your students to draw self-portraits of themselves.
-Their drawings can show them wearing their favorite outfits, or with their pet or favorite toy.
+Their drawings can show them wearing their favorite outfits or with their pet or favorite toy.

 Amelia Earhart was the first woman to fly solo across the Atlantic and the first woman to be presented with the Distinguished Flying Cross from Congress.
 Although she vanished on a flight around the world, she remains an important symbol for women everywhere wishing to break into male-dominated fields.

 In 1964, several women took on the challenge that Earhart was unable to complete—flying around the world.
-Geraldine Mock, or Jerrie, was the first one to accomplish the task, and was presented with the Federal Aviation Administration's Exception Service Decoration.
+Geraldine Mock, or Jerrie, was the first one to accomplish the task and was presented with the Federal Aviation Administration’s Exception Service Decoration.

 Women have held important roles at the National Aeronautics and Space Administration (NASA) since the early 1920s.
-From mathematicians to engineers to astronauts, women have been an integral part of NASA’s greatest successes, including landing the first moon landing.
+From mathematicians to engineers to astronauts, women have been an integral part of NASA’s greatest successes, including the first moon landing.
 Before computers were a staple in every office and home, NASA hired women to be “human computers” and do all calculations by hand.

-There are many Women of NASA who deserve recognition, including Katherine Johnson, Sally Ride, and Mae Jemison.
+There are many women of NASA who deserve recognition, including Katherine Johnson, Sally Ride, and Mae Jemison.
 Check out the ideas below for some great NASA-themed classroom activities and learn more about the women who helped shape NASA.

-Build a Star Projector with Katherine Johnson
+Build a star projector like Katherine Johnson

 Materials: